LionelWu11282562/A-Two-Stage-Probability-Stratified-Method-for-Ambiguous-Dataset-Optimization/README.md

 | subsample | 0.5 |
 | colsample_bytree | 0.6 |

-The final prediction threshold in the primary analysis was fixed at:
+The primary classification threshold was fixed at:

 ```math
 0.5
 ```

+The resulting output is interpreted primarily as a ranking and classification score rather than as an absolute population disease probability unless additional calibration is performed.

 ---